c9/templates/CONTRIBUTING.md

 For an idea on what we would expect in a basic image, see `ws-default` or a basic language one like `ws-python`

-* Any environment variables that need to be set in the user's environment should be in /home/ubuntu/.bashrc; just append to the file.
-Using docker `ENV` tags will not work
+* Any environment variables that need to be set in the user's environment should be in `/etc/profile.d/something.sh` where something is a relevant name.
+Using docker `ENV` tags will not work.

 * Anything expected to be used by the user should be accessible on the $PATH for ubuntu user, and have permissions to access it. (enter your image and `sudo -u ubuntu -i bash -l` to simulate login and verify this.